dafydd2277/systemAdmin/networking/README.md

 ```

 `nmcli con`, without further options, will list the current connections.
-`nmcli dev show` will list devices.
+`nmcli dev` will list devices.

-The active slave and dhcp timeout settings aren't needed for LACP or static
+The active slave option is only needed for `active-passive`.
-IP addresses, respectively.

 ```
 nmcli dev mod ${BONDNAME} \